gnatassi01/colonialrebel/README.md

-- 👋 Hi, I’m Gatphan Atassi
+- 👋 Hi, I’m Gatphan Atassi, MS
-- 👀 I’m interested in Bioinformatics and Computer Science
+- 👀 I’m a trained Bioinformatics Scientist
-- 🌱 I’m currently learning Bioinformatics
+- 🌱 I’m currently a student dentist at the University of Louisville School of Dentistry
 - 📫 How to reach me gnatassi@gmail.com